sarnobat/kubernetes/kubernetes_works_nginx_ubuntu_20.md

 		Setting up kubeadm (1.27.1-00) ...
 		Processing triggers for man-db (2.9.1-1) ...

-		appserver Sun 07 May 2023  8:15PM> kubeadm join 192.168.1.4:6443 --token 33hpb0.ps5p55au5vdualfr        --discovery-token-ca-cert-hash sha256:a0a4f3ec96303b6cbb741259663df3a0101109d284c68329e10d35341866dc78

-		[preflight] Running pre-flight checks
-		error execution phase preflight: [preflight] Some fatal errors occurred:
-			[ERROR IsPrivilegedUser]: user is not running as root [preflight] If you know what you are doing, you can make a check non-fatal with `--ignore-preflight-errors=...` To see the stack trace of this error execute with --v=5 or higher

-		appserver Sun 07 May 2023  8:15PM> sudo kubeadm join 192.168.1.4:6443 --token 33hpb0.ps5p55au5vdualfr   --discovery-token-ca-cert-hash sha256:a0a4f3ec96303b6cbb741259663df3a0101109d284c68329e10d35341866dc78

-		[preflight] Running pre-flight checks
-			[WARNING Swap]: swap is enabled; production deployments should disable swap unless testing the NodeSwap feature gate of the kubelet
-		[preflight] Reading configuration from the cluster...
-		[preflight] FYI: You can look at this config file with 'kubectl -n kube-system get cm kubeadm-config -o yaml' [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env" [kubelet-start] Starting the kubelet
-		[kubelet-start] Waiting for the kubelet to perform the TLS Bootstrap...
-		[kubelet-check] Initial timeout of 40s passed.
-		[kubelet-check] It seems like the kubelet isn't running or healthy.
-		[kubelet-check] The HTTP call equal to 'curl -sSL http://localhost:10248/healthz' failed with error: Get "http://localhost:10248/healthz": dial tcp 127.0.0.1:10248: connect: connection refused.
-		[kubelet-check] It seems like the kubelet isn't running or healthy.
-		[kubelet-check] The HTTP call equal to 'curl -sSL http://localhost:10248/healthz' failed with error: Get "http://localhost:10248/healthz": dial tcp 127.0.0.1:10248: connect: connection refused.
-		[kubelet-check] It seems like the kubelet isn't running or healthy.
-		[kubelet-check] The HTTP call equal to 'curl -sSL http://localhost:10248/healthz' failed with error: Get "http://localhost:10248/healthz": dial tcp 127.0.0.1:10248: connect: connection refused.
-		[kubelet-check] It seems like the kubelet isn't running or healthy.
-		[kubelet-check] The HTTP call equal to 'curl -sSL http://localhost:10248/healthz' failed with error: Get "http://localhost:10248/healthz": dial tcp 127.0.0.1:10248: connect: connection refused.
-		[kubelet-check] It seems like the kubelet isn't running or healthy.
-		[kubelet-check] The HTTP call equal to 'curl -sSL http://localhost:10248/healthz' failed with error: Get "http://localhost:10248/healthz": dial tcp 127.0.0.1:10248: connect: connection refused.

-		Unfortunately, an error has occurred:
-			timed out waiting for the condition

-		This error is likely caused by:
-			- The kubelet is not running
-			- The kubelet is unhealthy due to a misconfiguration of the node in some way (required cgroups disabled)

-		If you are on a systemd-powered system, you can try to troubleshoot the error with the following commands:
-			- 'systemctl status kubelet'
-			- 'journalctl -xeu kubelet'
-		error execution phase kubelet-start: timed out waiting for the condition To see the stack trace of this error execute with --v=5 or higher

-	appserver Sun 07 May 2023  8:17PM> journalctl -u kubelet -f                                                                         /home/sarnobat

-		-- Logs begin at Wed 2023-05-03 13:00:27 PDT. --

-		May 07 20:17:45 nuc2020 kubelet[30340]: Flag --container-runtime-endpoint has been deprecated, This parameter should be set via the config file specified by the Kubelet's --config flag.
-See https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/ for more information.
-		May 07 20:17:45 nuc2020 kubelet[30340]: Flag --pod-infra-container-image has been deprecated, will be removed in a future release.
-Image garbage collector will get sandbox image information from CRI.
-		May 07 20:17:45 nuc2020 kubelet[30340]: I0507 20:17:45.599893   30340 server.go:199] "--pod-infra-container-image will not be pruned by the image garbage collector in kubelet and should also be set in the remote runtime"
-		May 07 20:17:45 nuc2020 kubelet[30340]: I0507 20:17:45.602446   30340 server.go:415] "Kubelet version" kubeletVersion="v1.27.1"
-		May 07 20:17:45 nuc2020 kubelet[30340]: I0507 20:17:45.602465   30340 server.go:417] "Golang settings" GOGC="" GOMAXPROCS="" GOTRACEBACK=""
-		May 07 20:17:45 nuc2020 kubelet[30340]: I0507 20:17:45.602664   30340 server.go:837] "Client rotation is on, will bootstrap in background"
-		May 07 20:17:45 nuc2020 kubelet[30340]: E0507 20:17:45.603126   30340 bootstrap.go:241] unable to read existing bootstrap client config from /etc/kubernetes/kubelet.conf: invalid configuration: [unable to read client-cert /var/lib/kubelet/pki/kubelet-client-current.pem for default-auth due to open /var/lib/kubelet/pki/kubelet-client-current.pem: no such file or directory, unable to read client-key /var/lib/kubelet/pki/kubelet-client-current.pem for default-auth due to open /var/lib/kubelet/pki/kubelet-client-current.pem: no such file or directory]
-		May 07 20:17:45 nuc2020 kubelet[30340]: E0507 20:17:45.603161   30340 run.go:74] "command failed" err="failed to run Kubelet: unable to load bootstrap kubeconfig: stat /etc/kubernetes/bootstrap-kubelet.conf: no such file or directory"
-		May 07 20:17:45 nuc2020 systemd[1]: kubelet.service: Main process exited, code=exited, status=1/FAILURE
-		May 07 20:17:45 nuc2020 systemd[1]: kubelet.service: Failed with result 'exit-code'.
-		qMay 07 20:17:55 nuc2020 systemd[1]: kubelet.service: Scheduled restart job, restart counter is at 14.
-		May 07 20:17:55 nuc2020 systemd[1]: Stopped kubelet: The Kubernetes Node Agent.
-		May 07 20:17:55 nuc2020 systemd[1]: Started kubelet: The Kubernetes Node Agent.
-		May 07 20:17:55 nuc2020 kubelet[30357]: Flag --container-runtime-endpoint has been deprecated, This parameter should be set via the config file specified by the Kubelet's --config flag.
-See https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/ for more information.
-		May 07 20:17:55 nuc2020 kubelet[30357]: Flag --pod-infra-container-image has been deprecated, will be removed in a future release.
-Image garbage collector will get sandbox image information from CRI.
-		May 07 20:17:55 nuc2020 kubelet[30357]: I0507 20:17:55.848662   30357 server.go:199] "--pod-infra-container-image will not be pruned by the image garbage collector in kubelet and should also be set in the remote runtime"
-		May 07 20:17:55 nuc2020 kubelet[30357]: I0507 20:17:55.851348   30357 server.go:415] "Kubelet version" kubeletVersion="v1.27.1"
-		May 07 20:17:55 nuc2020 kubelet[30357]: I0507 20:17:55.851364   30357 server.go:417] "Golang settings" GOGC="" GOMAXPROCS="" GOTRACEBACK=""
-		May 07 20:17:55 nuc2020 kubelet[30357]: I0507 20:17:55.851528   30357 server.go:837] "Client rotation is on, will bootstrap in background"
-		May 07 20:17:55 nuc2020 kubelet[30357]: E0507 20:17:55.851939   30357 bootstrap.go:241] unable to read existing bootstrap client config from /etc/kubernetes/kubelet.conf: invalid configuration: [unable to read client-cert /var/lib/kubelet/pki/kubelet-client-current.pem for default-auth due to open /var/lib/kubelet/pki/kubelet-client-current.pem: no such file or directory, unable to read client-key /var/lib/kubelet/pki/kubelet-client-current.pem for default-auth due to open /var/lib/kubelet/pki/kubelet-client-current.pem: no such file or directory]
-		May 07 20:17:55 nuc2020 kubelet[30357]: E0507 20:17:55.851964   30357 run.go:74] "command failed" err="failed to run Kubelet: unable to load bootstrap kubeconfig: stat /etc/kubernetes/bootstrap-kubelet.conf: no such file or directory"
-		May 07 20:17:55 nuc2020 systemd[1]: kubelet.service: Main process exited, code=exited, status=1/FAILURE
-		May 07 20:17:55 nuc2020 systemd[1]: kubelet.service: Failed with result 'exit-code'.
-		^C
 ### install kubelet

 	appserver Sun 07 May 2023  8:17PM> sudo apt update && sudo apt install kubelet                                                      /home/sarnobat